dmn-sjk/jelly_detection/README.md

 # jelly_detector
 Main idea of this project is to detect different types of jellies on images.
 There are 15 types of them, varied by shapes and colors.
-On every image, they are placed on white background.
-This repository contains two solutions:
+On every image, they are placed on white background.This repository contains two solutions:
  - The one using traditional image processing methods implemented in OpenCV library [(check solution)](https://github.com/dmn-sjk/jelly_detection/tree/traditional)
  - The one using Deep Learning and TensorFlow Object Detection API [(check solution)](https://github.com/dmn-sjk/jelly_detection/tree/tensorflow)

+ Programs generate output .json file with amount of each jelly class on each image.

 ## Example result of traditional solution:
 ![traditional](https://user-images.githubusercontent.com/71564608/126879922-8dbd16b4-89b2-4be2-8971-f6800ecb0f27.png)